Dalas121/Heir_2_The_Throne/README.md

 	- if $bm_turns==1, foreshadow Delfador's impending departure

 S06: Isle of Alduin (unassigned)
-- 1-to-3-skull difficulty.
+- 1-skull difficulty.
 Rewards: Rogue Mage, Mage (Red advancement only)

 S07: Muff Malal's Peninsula (unassigned)
-- 1-to-3-skull difficulty.
+- 1-skull difficulty.
 Rewards: Moremirmu

-S08: Isle of the Damned (unassigned)
+S08a: Isle of the Damned, part 1 (unassigned)
-- 1-to-3-skull difficulty.
+- 2-skull difficulty.
 Rewards: Thug, Footpad, Poacher
 	- possibly a companion as an alternative reward?
 Something riffing off of TRoW's Vampire Lady?
+- we learn that Harper is trapped inside those catacombs where Morimerru used to be, setting up S08b (if the player chooses to go there)

+S08b: Isle of the Damned, part 2 (unassigned)
+- 2-skull difficulty.
+Rewards: Harper

 S10 Elensefar (unassigned)
-- 3-to-4-skull difficulty
+- 3-skull difficulty
-- Rewards: Thieves, Shop
+- Rewards: Thieves, Shop (sell veterans, invest (spend now/bonus next scenario), smuggle to Wesmere, smuggle across Ford)
-- completing this scenario ends Phase 1
 - change konrad to use human portrait

-----Eastern Scenarios:
-S11 AToTB part 1
+- even after Elensefar, there should still be royal ships blocking travel up the river

+//--------------------
+// PHASE 1 (CENTRAL WESNOTH)
+//--------------------
+S12a AToTB, part 1 (Dalas) (may or may not do these, depending on other AToTB reworks)
-- 1-to-3-skull difficulty.
+- 1-skull difficulty.
 Rewards: Arvith
 - Arvith is trying to get past a group of guards at the Fort Tahn ford and find his brother (i.e. AToTB S2)
 - during this scenario, Arvith explains the events of the original AToTB's "Rooting Out A Mage."
 - where Arvith expects to find his brother, we instead encounter and kill the necromancer brother Mordak (who says some foreshadowy / brotherly bond-y stuff).
 Arvith despairs of finding his brother again.

-S12 AToTB part 2
+S12b AToTB, part 2 (Dalas) (may or may not do these, depending on other AToTB reworks)
-- 1-to-3-skull difficulty.
+- 2-skull difficulty.
 Rewards: Baran
 - Konrad and Arvith approach Rotharik's castle (i.e. AToTB S3).
 After various hijinks, they defeat Rotharik, and find and rescue Baran inside the castle.
 - Baran and Arvith are surprisingly unenthusiastic to reunite (i.e. AToTB S1), but they both agree to join Konrad in his quest.
 - During the next few HttT scenarios, Arvith and Baran talk with each-other and with Konrad/Delfador.
 Or possibly we read some journal entries from them.
 	- We learn why/how the brothers don't like each other (events at Toen Caric, perhaps part of Garard's war against the orcs).
 We hint about "The Snow Plains".

 S15: Crossroads (unassigned)
-- 2-to-3-skull difficulty.
+- 2-skull difficulty.
 Rewards: companion Ulf, Dwarvish Miner(L0 unit, advances to Fighter/Guardsman/Ulf)
 - Li'sar is the enemy here.
 She has a bunch of dwarvish miner prisoners digging holes in the mountainside where her forces can hide and ambush Konrad
 	- Li'sar treats the dwarves pretty well.
 Once they're done digging, she releases them as a fair reward.
 	- Except the dwarves are angry, and move to the unoccupied part of the crossroads, set up a keep, and start attacking her (which also triggers a bunch of her ambushes)